Welcome to UConn Nation

 Find your fit

-Over 650 clubs and organizations allow students to pursue interests outside the classroom—and the four art galleries and five theaters on campus ensure there are plenty of options to choose from on a night off from your studies.
+Over 700 clubs and organizations allow students to pursue interests outside the classroom—and the four art galleries and five theaters on campus ensure there are plenty of options to choose from on a night offfrom your studies.

-UConn’s five cultural centers serve as resources for the richly diverse and inclusive campus community comprised of students from more than 100 different countries.
-If exploration is what interests you, Education Abroad’s 250 organized adventures in over 60 countries provide experiential learning opportunities like no other.
+UConn’s five cultural centers serve as resources for the richly diverse and inclusive campus community comprised of students from more than 90 different countries.
+If exploration is what interests you, Education Abroad offers 135 unique programs, including study, internship, research, and service learning opportunities in 35 countries.

 Students today, Huskies forever